Pohnpei

+Name

+The name Pohnpei comes from the Pohnpeian language, literally meaning "upon a stone altar".
+It derives from a Proto-Chuukic-Pohnpeic phrase *fawo ni pei of the same meaning.
+Cognates in other Micronesian languages include Mokilese Pohnpei and Chuukese Fóónupi.

 History

-The natives of Pohnpei, especially the 'older' generations, often refer to events in their past as having occurred, e.g., in "German times" or "before the Spaniards," which identifies the historical periods as follows:
+The natives of Pohnpei, especially the 'older' generations, often refer to events in their past as having occurred, e.g., in "German times" or "before the Spaniards," which identifies the historical periods: